geekboyuk/gameVoter/README.md

 # Voter.js - a discussion

-This is purely intended as a discussion point about allocating people to games at game conferences.
+This is purely intended as a discussion point about allocating people to games at game conferences and for gaming blocks.

 ## Notes